kidaa30/ohimanual/content/3_practical_SP.md

 Once you area ready, you should return to the **Iconic Species** sub-goal of **Lasting Special Places** and think about how to combine the two together.
 Do you want to use equal or unequal weighting?
 How do the two components relate to each other?

 > In the Global Assessment framework, the **Special Places** sub-goals were weighted equally and combined in an average to create a single goal score.
 The two sub-goals are averaged currently in the framework.
-But these could be combined with a weighted average, or even a different sub-goal instead of Sense of Place.
+But these could be combined with a weighted average, or even a different sub-goal instead of **Sense of Place**.

 #### History of the Approach